sajjadGG/book-python/pandas/dataframe/statistics.rst

     Kurtosis

 Sample quantile (value at %).
-Quantile also known as Percentile.:
+Quantile also known as Percentile:

 .. code-block:: python